 To view our 2015 Asset Allocation Letter, which was just published, click here.

-NEPC recently completed our annual survey of all the hedge funds used by our clients.
+NEPC recently completed its fourth annual survey of all the hedge funds used by our clients.
 This survey focuses on back office areas and internal operations.

 The NEPC research paper examines the benefits of quantitative long/short equity hedge fund strategies.
 These investments not only offer a potential source of alpha, but also are an effective way to incorporate diversification and skill in investors’ portfolios.